pmaji/data-science-toolkit/hypothesis-tests/ks_test.md

 ![](ks_test_files/figure-markdown_github/unnamed-chunk-8-1.png)

-As can be seen above, the continuous distributions here for most variables are very skewed, which is partly to be expected; one would reasonably anticipate, for example, that there would be very few campaigns that are massively successful, wheres most would fall within some average range of success.
+As can be seen above, **the continuous distributions here for most variables are very skewed,** which is partly to be expected; one would reasonably anticipate, for example, that there would be very few campaigns that are massively successful, wheres most would fall within some average range of success.

-When we get to the section on distributional exploration later in the document, we'll look into how we can clean up these distributions to make them more useful for both visualization and statistical testing, but for now, we can prove the aforementioned with a quick example--using the variable "backers" as our test case.
+When we get to the section on distributional exploration later in the document, we'll look into how we can clean up these distributions to make them more useful for both visualization and statistical testing, but for now, we can prove the aforementioned skewness with a quick example--using the variable "backers" as our test case.

 ``` r
 # pull summary stats for the backers variable